top of page

 Katie Milkman researched the effectiveness of "temptation bundling".

 EG: A person likes trashy novels, but feels guilty taking time out to read them.
 They also can't find the motivation to go to the gym.
-They set a rule that they can only read the novel if they are at the gym.
+They set a rule that they can only read the trashy novel if they are at the gym.
 At the end of the work out, they've enjoyed the book and made the time go faster!
 They can't wait to get the gym again to find out what happens next!
 This strategy works to an extent for some people.

-BJ Fogg describes the way to change habits is by adding a new habit to an existing habit: Taking really tiny steps and then congratulating yourself.
+BJ Fogg describes the way to change habits is by adding a new habit to an existing habit:

-Each time he got up to go to the bathroom, he did 2 push ups.
+For example, each time he got up to go to the bathroom, he did 2 push ups.
 Then said "I'm awesome"!

 He did this and formed a habit for doing push ups throughout the day and regularly still gets to about 60 push ups in a day.